Yemen gets first batch of J&J COVID-19 vaccines - NewsBreak

 Yemen gets first batch of J&J COVID-19 vaccines

-ADEN, Aug 29 (Reuters) - Yemen received its first shipment of COVID-19 vaccines made by Johnson & Johnson (JNJ.N) on Sunday, roughly 151,000 doses, the health ministry said.
+ADEN (Reuters) - Yemen received its first shipment of COVID-19 vaccines made by Johnson & Johnson on Sunday, roughly 151,000 doses, the health ministry said.

 The desperately poor country, where health infrastructure has been devastated by six years of war, received 360,000 doses of AstraZeneca’s vaccine in March through COVAX.